-Finns are surprisingly accepting of drunk biking, as a survey carried out by the Finnish Road Safety Council (Liikenneturva) in 2017 indicated that as many as 42% accept biking “while tipsy.”
+Finns are surprisingly accepting of drunk biking.
+According the survey carried out by the Finnish Road Safety Council as many as 42% accept biking “while tipsy.”
 However, drunk biking is a crime under law.
 If a drunk cyclist endangers the safety of another person, he or she can be fined or sentenced to up to three months in jail.

 Safety first in traffic

 Everyone can make traffic safer by obeying traffic rules and using common sense.
 Cyclists should keep several important issues in mind:

 - Always wear a helmet when riding a bike.

 - A bike lamp and reflectors are a cheap means of life insurance when biking at night and in low-light conditions.

 - Ensure that your bike is in good condition.
 Pay particular attention to the brakes.